Banca Ifis Logo

 MyIfisWork

-Better balance between work and private life with the agreement on smart working and flexibility.
+A better work-life balance through the agreement on smart working and flexibility.

 Welfare initiatives